M2 Browning: History

-Efforts by Browning and Fred T. Moore resulted in the water-cooled, .50 caliber M1921 Browning machine gun and an aircraft version.
+Efforts by Browning and Fred T. Moore resulted in the water-cooled, .50-caliber M1921 Browning machine gun and an aircraft version.
 These guns were used experimentally from 1921 until 1937.
 They had lightweight barrels and the ammunition fed only from the left side.
 Service trials raised doubts about whether the guns would be suitable for aircraft or for anti-aircraft use.
-A heavy barrel M1921 was considered for ground vehicles.
+A heavy-barrel M1921 was considered for ground vehicles.

 John M. Browning died in 1926.
 Between 1927 and 1932, S. H. Green studied the design problems of the M1921 and the needs of the armed services.
-The result was a single receiver design that could be turned into seven types of .50 caliber machine guns by using different jackets, barrels, and other components.
+The result was a single receiver design that could be turned into seven types of .50-caliber machine guns by using different jackets, barrels, and other components.
 The new receiver allowed right or left side feed.
 In 1933, Colt manufactured several prototype Browning machine guns (including what would be known as the M1921A1 and M1921E2).
 With support from the Navy, Colt started manufacturing the M2 in 1933.
 FN Herstal (Fabrique Nationale) has manufactured the M2 machine gun since the 1930s.
 General Dynamics, U.S. Ordnance and Ohio Ordnance Works Inc. are other current manufacturers.

 A variant without a water jacket, but with a thicker-walled, air-cooled barrel was designated the M2 HB (HB for Heavy Barrel).
 The added mass and surface area of the heavy barrel compensated somewhat for the loss of water-cooling, while reducing bulk and weight: the M2 weighs 121 lb with a water jacket, but the M2 HB weighs 84 lb.
-Due to the long procedure for changing the barrel, an improved system was developed called QCB (quick change barrel).
+Due to the long procedure for changing the barrel, an improved system was developed by FN Herstal called QCB (quick change barrel).
 The lightweight "Army/Navy" prefixed AN/M2 "light-barrel" version of the Browning M2 weighing 60 lb was also developed, and became the standard .50-caliber aviation machine gun of the World War II–era for American military aircraft of nearly every type, readily replacing Browning's own air-cooled .30 caliber machine gun design in nearly all American aircraft installations.

 Design details

-The Browning M2 is an air-cooled, belt-fed machine gun.
+The Browning M2 is an air-cooled, belt-fed machine gun, essentially a scaled-up version of John Browning's M1917 .30 caliber machine gun.
 The M2 fires from a closed bolt, operated on the short recoil principle.
-The M2 fires the .50 BMG cartridge, which offers longer range, greater accuracy, and immense stopping power.
+The M2 fires the .50 BMG cartridge, which offers long range, high accuracy, and immense stopping power.
 The closed bolt firing cycle made the M2 usable as a synchronized machine gun on aircraft before and during World War II, as on the early versions of the Curtiss P-40 fighter.
-The M2 is a scaled-up version of John Browning's M1917 .30 caliber machine gun.